Exploring the Extractive Method of Text Summarization

 Machine learning-based methods such as Support Vector Machines (SVM) and Random Forests.

-The main motive of the extractive method is to maintain the original meaning of the text.
-Also, this method works well when the input text/content is already in a well-structured manner, both physically and logically, just like the content in newspapers.
+The main motive of the extractive summarization models is to maintain the original meaning of the text.
+This method also works well when the input text/content is already well-structured, physically and logically, like newspaper content.

 Abstractive Summarization

-Again, how exactly is the summary generated in this method?
-So, in brief, the input text is analyzed by a neural network model that learns to generate new phrases and sentences that capture the essence of the original text.
-The model is trained on large amounts of text data and learns to understand the relationships between words and sentences, and generates new text that conveys the same meaning as the original text in a more understandable manner.
+Again, how exactly is the summary generated using this method?
+In brief, the input text is analyzed by a neural network model that learns to generate new phrases and sentences that capture the essence of the original text.
+The model is trained on large amounts of text data and learns to understand the relationships between words and sentences, generating new text that conveys the same meaning as the original text in a more understandable manner.

 This method uses advanced NLP techniques such as natural language generation (NLG) and deep learning to understand the context and generate the summary.
-The resulting summaries are usually shorter and more readable than the ones generated by the extractive method, but they can sometimes contain errors or inaccuracies.
+The resulting summaries are usually shorter and more readable than the ones generated by the extractive summarization models, but they can sometimes contain errors or inaccuracies.

-Note that, here in this article, we’ll only deal with the extractive text summarization method.
+Note that here in this article, we’ll only use the extractive text summarization method.

 Understanding with Code

-Here, we’ll focus on the extractive method and understand it more with an example.
+Here, we’ll focus on the extractive summarization models and understand it more with an example.

 But, before that, let’s quickly understand it with a flowchart.

-Here, we will use a Python library called NLTK (Natural Language Toolkit) to implement the extractive method.
+Here, we will implement the extractive summarization models using a Python library called NLTK (Natural Language Toolkit).
 NLTK provides a wide range of functionalities for natural language processing, including text tokenization, stopword removal, and sentence scoring.

 Let’s take a look at the following code that demonstrates how to use NLTK to generate a summary from a given text: